dodgeblaster/githubcourse/chapters/Day02/02-deploy-with-netlify.md

 -   make a netlify now account
 -   download the netfliy cli
 -   go over how to deploy
--   contract it against aws s3
+-   contrast it against aws s3